NYDEREK/ESP32-Game_of_life/README.md

 🐱‍💻Work in Progres🐱‍💻

-# Modifiable rules
+# 🧨Modifiable rules🧨

-Neighbors_min       2   -minimal neighbors cout to survive
+🎈Neighbors_min       2   -minimal neighbors cout to survive

-Neighbors_max       3   -maximal neighbors cout to survive
+🎈Neighbors_max       3   -maximal neighbors cout to survive

-Neighbors_to_spawn  3   -count of neighbors to spawn new cell
+🎈Neighbors_to_spawn  3   -count of neighbors to spawn new cell

-Spawn_probability  50   -probability in[%] to spawn in first
+🎈Spawn_probability  50   -probability in[%] to spawn in first
                          iterration when cells are generated

-Neighbors_range     1   -range of neighbors around
+🎈Neighbors_range     1   -range of neighbors around

                                                  N N N N N
                                                  N N N N N